carpentries-incubator/reproducible-publications-quarto/_episodes/02-Quarto/04-plots-figures.md

 Run the code again to make sure it works properly.

 Did it work?
 Look under the code chunk.
-You should now see a plot preview displayed beneath the code chunk if all went well.
+If all goes well, You should see a plot preview beneath the code chunk.

 ![Code Chunk Plot Preview](../../fig/07-plot-preview.png){: .image-with-shadow}

 ## Rendering Code Chunks

-We just saw how to run our code in our code chunks to test that it works and to see a preview of the code output that will render in our html document but to *actually* render the final we need to use the Render button as with.
-Using the `Render` button with code chunks is a two step process - first the code is run (all code chunks will run automatically).
+We just saw how to run our code in our code chunks to test that it works and to see a preview of the code output that will render in our HTML document, but to *actually* render the final, we need to use the Render button as with.
+Using the `Render` button with code chunks is a two-step process - first, the code is run (all code chunks will run automatically).
 Second, (if there are no code errors) the document of choice will render for our whole Quarto document.

 > ## Time to Render!
-> Now, let's Render the Quarto file and see how our code output looks in the final html page.
+> Now, let's Render the Quarto file and see how our code output looks on the final HTML page.
 {: .checklist}